MyckollWinchester/cp-problems/README.md

-# My Codeforces Solutions
+# My Competitive Programming Solutions

-This repository contains my solutions to the problems on [Codeforces](https://codeforces.com/).
+This repository contains my solutions to the problems on [Codeforces](https://codeforces.com/), [AtCoder](https://atcoder.jp/) & [LeetCode](https://leetcode.com/).
 Some may be old, unoptimal or plainly unreadable.
 I will try to fix them as I learn more.

 ## File Header